omarreis/FiremonkeySensorFusion/README.md

 Accelerometer + Magnetometer + GPS sensor association to calculate rectangular coordinates ( aka azimuth/altitude/roll ).
 This can be used to power augmented reality apps for mobile devices.

-Cross platform code ( Android and iOS )
+Cross platform code ( Android and iOS ).
+Tested w/ D10.3.3

-This project uses DelphiWorlds Android sensor code, by Dave Nottage ( the ones with DW. prefix )
+This project uses DelphiWorlds Android sensor code (KastriFree lib)  by Dave Nottage ( files with DW. prefix )

 This component is currently used in app "CamSextant"